Mahalekshmi02/Mahalekshmi02/README.md

 # Hi there, I'm Mahalakshmi! 👋
 ### 📊 Aspiring Data Analyst | Electrical & Electronics Engineer

 I am a passionate Data Analyst with a background in Engineering.
-I love translating raw data into actionable business insights using SQL, Python, and Power BI.
+I love translating raw data into actionable business insights using SQL, Python, R, and visualization tools like Power BI and Tableau.

 - 🔭 I’m currently working as a **Data Analyst Intern**
 - 🌱 I’m currently learning **Advanced Python for Data Science**